Chris ScheelsMay 3, 2021

 Integrating ZTNA requires a programmable and extensible solution.
 In particular, the ZTNA platform needs an API that can connect with other solutions or scripting capabilities to enable bi-directional interoperation with the broader security ecosystem.
 It’s even possible to achieve “security-as-code” leveraging some ZTNA solutions.
 In this scenario, reference code is stored in a secure repository such as GitHub and used to configure, manage and run all ZTNA operations.
 Running ZTNA-as-code can scale or deploy new infrastructure and configure all access policies and entitlements.
 This provides more agility and supports rich integrations.

 ZTNA implementation does not require a rip-and-replace of your entire security stack.
-Instead, it should be fully integrated into the broader ecosystem.
+Instead, when you implement ZTNA, it should be fully integrated into the broader ecosystem.

 Scalability should be a major consideration with ZTNA implementation.
 While it is a best practice to start with a single-use case and deploy ZTNA incrementally, at some point, the solution must handle the organization’s full access control load.
 It must also be ready to take increased load levels within an expanding footprint, whether planned or unforeseen.
 The ZTNA solution you choose can’t cause a bottleneck in network access or a drag on performance.
 A complete ZTNA solution scales up linearly to manage the entire enterprise employee base for all applications across your network and cloud ecosystem.